grumpy-systems/debian-iso/README.md

 This image is built with a couple of assumptions:

-1) The default user password will be changed immediately.
-It's setup to be static, which is obviously very bad for any sort of production usage.
-The Storehouse installer will take care of changing this.
-2) The installation is completely automated, and will overwrite the first hard drive the system sees (`/dev/sda`).
+1) The installation is completely automated, and will overwrite the first hard drive the system sees (`/dev/sda`).
-3) The image is not designed to be written to actual media like a CD or USB drive.
+2) The image is not designed to be written to actual media like a CD or USB drive.
 It's sole purpose is to boot virtual machines.  _In Theory_ it can be written to a plain CD, but this has never been tested.